attiamohmed/gericht_restaurant_website/README.md

 Welcome to the repository for my restaurant website project!
 This project is a showcase of my frontend development skills using React.
 The website demonstrates my ability to create a visually appealing, responsive, and user-friendly interface for a restaurant.

-You can view the live website here: [gerichtrestaurant.site](https://gerichtrestaurant.site)
+You can view the live website here: [Gericht Restaurant](https://gerichtrestaurant.site)

 ![Website Screenshot](GerichtR.png)